markpickering1/diversity_resilience_analysis/diversity_resilience_analysis/resilience_analysis/README.md

 ### input/input_initialise_R.R
 - Acts as a user input to initialise_R.R
-- Set the path links to the the directory structure
+- User must set the path links to the local directory structure
 ### initialise_R.R
 - Sourced at the start of each program to set up the directory structure & links
 ### initialise_figs.R